Quickstart

 Note

 MacOS users may need to install tree with brew install tree.
+You can of course, just not install tree and skip this tree command.

 Run the following commands: